Shashanka-G/RapidQ/README.md

 technologies like Flask , Javascript and MySQL.

-● We also explored various Natural language processing techniques and models such as the BERT model , Haystack and Hugging face library along with preprocessing of text .
+● We also explored various Natural language processing techniques and models such as the BERT model , Haystack model and Hugging face library along with preprocessing of text .

 ● The use of text retrieval algorithm like the BM25 algorithm ,document reader such as FarmReader , document storing using Elastic Search and pipelining was explored during